About Papua New Guinea and Kimbe Bay

 What to Expect

-Kimbe Bay is 5º below the equator and experiences tropical weather throughout the year.
+The part of the south coast of New Britain Island where our snorkeling tour will take place is 5º below the equator and experiences tropical weather throughout the year.
 Days may be hot and humid with air temperatures in the lower to mid 30’s C (mid to upper 80’s F).
 Water temperatures in the area average around 29º C (84º F), though cooler temperatures may be experienced in the snorkeling sites closer to the mouth of the bay where deeper water may influence the sea surface temperatures.
 We suggest, at the minimum, bringing at least a full lycra skin to for protection against the sun and no-see-um stingies that may be present in the water.
 Having a 2-3mil shorty or full wetsuit may be a good investment for maximizing your time in the water.

-There are well established trails into the rain forests for birding or nature viewing at Walindi Plantation Resort.
 Cool, loose-fitting clothes and good walking shoes are required.
 On the tour there may be a chance to visit a local village, though this is not part of the boat itinerary and will be opportunistic.
 When visiting a village, it is important that clothing for both men and women, especially dresses for women, cover the entire torso including down to the knees.

 Please click on our page About our Tours to read about what a typical day of snorkeling looks like on most of our tour programs.